them4ra/pandemic-levyraati/README.md

 - Simple recommendation system based on given scores.

 # Ideas for the future
+The very first thing that this site desperately needs is reorganizing and refactoring the code.
+The pages are not organized in any way and there are a lot of features that were written quickly just to get something functional out and not written with maintainability or efficiency in mind.
+Just cleaning up the page layouts and standardizing the pages will go a long way to making this approachable.
 In retrospect, instead of having a 0-10 rating, a thumbs up/thumbs down rating system might be a little better, with double thumbs up/ double thumbs down for songs you really liked.
 By user request I am retaining the 0-10 rating system though.
 I would also like to leverage the YouTube API more to get more information into the Pandemic Levyraati pages.